Location: South west (Macarthur District)

 Burragorang Road, Oakdale.

 The village has a general store and tearooms, cafe and art and craft gallery, a rural fire station and scout hall.
 There are more houses along Cobbitty Road and a number of smaller acreages throughout the area.
-Cobbitty is home to turf farms and orchards, and there is an equestrian club, pony club and horse breeding and breaking centres.
+Cobbitty is home to turf farms and orchards, a winery, and there is an equestrian club, pony club and horse breeding and breaking centres.
 So far the area has resisted attempts at further urban development and is not part of the designated south west growth area.

 The area now known as Camden was originally at the northern edge of land occupied by the Gandangara people of the Southern Highlands who called it Benkennie meaning dry land .
 North of the Nepean River were the Muringong, southernmost of the Darug people while to the east were the Tharawal people.
 They lived in extended family groups of 20 40 members, hunting kangaroos, possums and eels and gathering yams and other seasonal fruit and vegetables from the local area.
 They were described by the early British settlers asshort, stocky, strong and superbly built and generally considered peaceful.
 However, as the settlers encroached on their land and reduced their food sources, they turned to armed resistance which ended in 1816 after many of their number were massacred .
 Explorers first visited the area in 1795 and named it Cowpastures after a herd of cattle that had disappeared was discovered there.